nathan-barry/nathan.rs/content/posts/research-log.md

 The Async Local SGD paper (referred to as Async DiLoCo by the [author](https://arthurdouillard.com/research/)) tested giving each workers a different number of inner steps to process based on relative processing speed.
 If worker 1 has $H_1=100$ and worker 2 is half as fast, we give them half as many steps ($H_2=50$) so that they both finish around the same time.

 This idea is very simple and makes sense, but it is completely non-trivial on how this impact convergence.
-The best comparison is, imagine we are doing Distributed Data Parallel training (DDP), but each worker has a different learning rate?
+The best comparison is, imagine we are doing Distributed Data Parallel training (DDP), but each worker has a different weight when averaging?
 In both cases, the magnitudes of the gradient (and pseudo-gradient) we are averaging over are different between each worker.
 This seems like it fundamentally changes training behavior.

 From empirical experiments, it seems like models are generally robust to it, but a rigorous study over this would be useful, especially if we are choosing to dynamically change worker inner steps during training.